Adaptive, Rate-Optimal Hypothesis Testing in Nonparametric IV Models: Monte Carlo Studies

-We implement our adaptive test statistic $\widehat {\mathtt{T}}_n$ given in \eqref{def:test:unknown} using quadratic B-spline basis functions with varying number of knots for $h$.
+We implement our adaptive test statistic $\widehat {\mathtt{T}}_{n}$ given in \eqref{def:test:unknown} using quadratic B-spline basis functions with varying number of knots for $h$.
 Due to piecewise linear derivatives, monotonicity constraints are easily imposed on the restricted function at the derivative at $J-1$ points.
-For the instrument sieve $b^{K(J)}(W)$ we also use quadratic B-spline functions with a larger number of knots with $K(J)=2 J$ or $K(J)=4J$.
-Implementation of the restricted sieve NPIV estimator $\widehat h_J^\textsc r$ is straightforward using the R package \texttt{coneproj}.
+For the instrument sieve $b^{K(J)}(W)$, we also use quadratic B-spline functions with a larger number of knots with $K(J)\in \{2 J, 4J, 8J\}$.
+Implementation of the restricted sieve NPIV estimator $\widehat h_{J}^{\text{\textsc r}}$ is straightforward using the R package \texttt{coneproj}.
+We compare our adaptive test to the nonadaptive test of \citet{fang2019}, which involves approximately computing $[n^{-1/2}s_{J}^{-1}J^{1/2}]^{-1}\min_{h\in \mathcal H_{0}}\| \widehat h_{J}- h\|_{L^{2}(X)}$ for a deterministic choice of sieve dimensions $J$ and $K\geq J$ in their B-spline 2SLS estimate $\widehat h_{J}$.
+Their 2019 arXiv preprint presents a simulation study with $J=3$, $K\in \{3, 4, 5\}$, and other tuning parameter choices $c_{n} = (\log n)^{-1}$ and $\gamma _{n} = 0.01 / \log n$, such that their test achieves approximately empirical size control with a sample size $n=500$.
+Below, we use FS to denote their test with $J=3$ and $K=5$ (as $K=5$ yields the best empirical power in their simulation), which is computed using R language translation of their Matlab program code.
+To study the sensitivity to the choice of $K$, we also implement their test with $K = 12, 24$.
+In our simulations, we implement their test using 200 bootstrap iterations.